jupyterhub/the-littlest-jupyterhub/docs/contributing/dev-setup.rst

 #.
 Make some changes to the repository.
 You can test easily depending on what
    you changed.

-   * If you changed the ``installer/install.bash`` script or any of its dependencies, you can test it by running ``bash /srv/src/installer/install.bash``.
+   * If you changed the ``bootstrap/bootstrap.py`` script or any of its dependencies, you can test it by running ``python3 /srv/src/bootstrap/bootstrap.py``.

    * If you changed the ``tljh/installer.py`` code (or any of its dependencies), you can test it by running ``python3 -m tljh.installer``.